qoomon/banking-swift-messages-java/README.md

 Support for MT490 and MT942 so far.
-If you need more MT formats just let me know.
+If you need more MT formats just let me know and create a new [issue](https://github.com/qoomon/banking-swift-messages-java/issues)

 ## Dev Notes